salt-bevy/salt-bevy/README.md

 [1]: see [how to git stuff](lessons/git/how_to_git_stuff.md) if you don't understand what "clone" means.

-[2]: Windows users -- use the `C:\projects\salt-bevy` folder.
+[2]: Windows users -- use the `C:\projects\salt-bevy` folder to follow the examples here.
 All future instructions will use POSIX names with right-leaning slashes and no drive letter.
 Live with it.
 If you need help, look in the [Linux for Windows Users](lessons/windows/Linux_for_Windows_users.md) lesson.

 [3]: v v v
 ### What the #&*$%! is a `bevy`?

-In this project, we will use the term "bevy" to specify the collection of virtual (and sometimes physical) computers which are managed by our Salt master.
+In this project, we will use the term "bevy" to specify the collection of virtual (and sometimes physical) computers which are managed by our (included) Salt master.

 The Oxford English dictionary says: